stz184/pfg-test/README.md

 Requirements:
    * use tailwind css ot sass/less for styling (tailwind is preferred and included in the project)
    * must use TypeScript and define interfaces for data and props
-   * must use React Hooks
+   * for state management use react contexts
-   * must use React Router
+   * use fetch api of the browser to make the API calls and use await/async where possible

 ### To start the test backend
 1. The server starts on port 9420 so when calling form the app use https://localhost:9420